-The Council does not have a separate audit committee; instead, the constitutional audit functions are discharged by the Policy, Finance & Development Committee.
+The Council has a separate audit committee which came into existence in the autumn of 2019.
 The Committee receives reports from the Internal Audit service and can require service heads to attend to answer questions as required.
 Reports from the External Audit service are also received at these meetings.